celestiaorg/celestia-app/x/payment/spec/docs.md

     return err
 }

-// generate the signatures for each `MsgPayForMessage` using the `KeyringSigner`,
+// generate the signatures for each `MsgPayForData` using the `KeyringSigner`,
 // then set the gas limit for the tx gasLimOption := types.SetGasLimit(200000) err = pfmMsg.SignShareCommitments(keyringSigner, gasLimOption)